-The Financial Services Office at Fontbonne University exists to provide monetary assistance to students who could not otherwise enroll without such support.
+The Financial Aid Office at Fontbonne University exists to provide financial assistance to students who could not otherwise enroll without such support.
 These funds include Title IV aid from the federal government such as the Pell Grant, SEOG, Work-Study, and Direct Student Loans; state aid in the form of Missouri grants; and institutional assistance consisting of Fontbonne Grants, Work-Study, and scholarships.

 Applications and informational assistance for all of the above programs are available at the Financial Aid Office.
-The 2019-20 Free Application for Federal Student Aid (FAFSA) will become available starting October 1st, 2018.
-The priority deadline to have your FAFSA filed is February 1st, 2019 to maximize your potential for Federal and State aid assistance.
-Filing the FAFSA is the first step in applying for financial aid: www.fafsa.gov.
-Our school Code is: 002464.
+The 2022-2023 Free Application for Federal Student Aid (FAFSA) will become available starting October 1st.
+The priority deadline to have your FAFSA filed is February 1, 2022, to maximize your potential for Federal and State aid assistance.
+Filing the FAFSA is the first step in applying for financial aid: www.studentaid.gov with Fontbonne school code: 002464.